-Jaitley opts out of new govt, Modi rushes to his residence
+Modi rushes to Jaitley's residence after latter opts out of new cabinet

 Jaitley had earlier today told PM elect Narendra Modi that he would like to stay away from "any responsibility" in the Modi government's second term in office, citing health reasons for his decision.

+Though Modi in his first term as Prime Minister had visited Jaitley's residence for 'unofficial' meetings with groups of senior editors, this is perhaps the first time that he visited the residence of a minister for an unscheduled engagement, a PTI report said.

+Modi, who along with his new Cabinet are to be sworn-in on Thursday evening, drove to Jaitley's official residence in the national capital at 8:50 pm and was with him for close to 25 minutes, officials said.
+Modi enquired about Jaitley's health and well being, they added.
+Specific details about the meeting was not known immediately but the visit was possibly to convey a message that Jaitley is valued, appreciated and wanted by him and his government.

-Prime Minister Narendra Modi will drive down to Arun Jaitley's residence around 8.30 PM today.
-PM is likely to ask Arun Jaitley to reconsider his earlier decision and remain in Government, reported news agency ANI, quoting sources.
+PM is likely to ask Arun Jaitley to reconsider his earlier decision and remain in Government, news agency ANI had reported earlier.

 [Will Amit Shah be part of Modi Cabinet?
 Here is what our sources are saying]